[?] Subscribe To

 So people, please be aware of this danger if you let your ferrets either play or stay outside and do your best to keep the area ant free.

-Read more about fire ants in Australia on Queensland's Dept of Primary Industries website, and also on the Global Garden site.
+Read more about fire ants in Australia on Queensland’s Department of Agriculture, Fisheries and Forestry’s site

 For those of you who live in Texas, there's a lot of information about fire ants on Texas A&M University's Dept of Entomology's site.